proinsias/proinsias.github.io/_posts/2023/2023-04-18-personal-disaster-recovery.md

 ---
 layout: single
 title: 'Pets v Cattle: Making a personal disaster recovery plan'
-excerpt: When disaster strikes, how quickly will you recover?
+excerpt: 'When disaster strikes, how quickly will you recover?'
 date: 2023-04-18
-last_modified_at: 2023-04-19 18:02:37
+last_modified_at: 2023-04-20 01:44:55
 categories: posts
 published: true
 header: